Archdiocese of Bhopal: History

 The history of the Catholic Church goes back to the eighteenth century.
-It is said that in 1560 jean Philip the Bourborn along with the brother of Henry the IVth landed in south of India in a ship.
-It is said that jean was accorded a warm welcome when he reached the palace of the King Akbar in North India.
-It is said that starting with jean the family served the kind for about 400 years.
-They served in sargand, Delhi, Gwalior and then in Bhopal.
+It is said that in 1560 Jean Philip the Bourbon along with the brother of Henry the IVth landed in south of India in a ship.
+It is said that Jean was accorded a warm welcome when he reached the palace of the King Akbar in North India.
+It is said that starting with Jean the family served the kind for about 400 years.
+They served in Sargand, Delhi, Gwalior and then in Bhopal.
 When there was an attack on Christians in Sargand, and about 400 Christians were killed in 1778.
-Salvadore Bourborn and his family fled to Gwalior and later to Bhopal in 1785, as they were not feeling safe there.
+Salvadore Bourbon and his family fled to Gwalior and later to Bhopal in 1785, as they were not feeling safe there.
 Here in Bhopal they were appointed in the palace of Begham Mamola Bibi Sahiba and Salvadore was later known as Hakim Inayat Masih.
-Later he was appointed as Army Chief and also as Chief Minister of a kingdom.
+Later he was appointed Army Chief and also as Chief Minister of a kingdom.
 This family of six is considered to be the first Christians of Bhopal.
-Later a few more was added from Italy and other places and in 1870, Bhopal is said to have more than 1500 Catholics around.
+Later a few more were added from Italy and other places and in 1870, Bhopal is said to have more than 1500 Catholics around.
 This was then under the diocese of Agra and a priest used to visit Bhopal once a year for the spiritual needs of Catholics here.
-In 1871 the queen Isabella Bourbon gifted a four acre land in Jehangirabad, Bhopal for the construction of church and on 4 October on the feast of St. Francis of Assisi the foundation stone for the new church was laid.
+In 1871 the queen Isabella Bourbon gifted a four-acre land in Jehangirabad, Bhopal for the construction of church and on 4 October on the feast of St. Francis of Assisi the foundation stone for the new church was laid.
 Today it is the cathedral of the Archdiocese of Bhopal.

-On 1 November 1956 when the new state of Madhya Pradesh was erected, looking at the bright prospects of the central Indian state 13 September 1963 Pope Paul the VI announced Bhopal as the Archdiocese and De Eugene D’Souza was appointed as its first Shepherd.
+On 1 November 1956 when the new state of Madhya Pradesh was erected, looking at the bright prospects of the central Indian state 13 September 1963 Pope Paul the VI announced Bhopal as the Archdiocese and Dr. Eugene D’Souza was appointed its first Shepherd.
 Presently the Archdiocese of Bhopal has about 71 diocesan priests, 60 religious priests, 20 religious brothers, 550 religious sisters and 10 catechists are working in the 26 parishes and 20 mission stations of the Archdiocese of Bhopal.
 Bhopal Archdiocese has two colleges, one pastoral centre, two Nursing colleges, 46 schools, 7 hostels, 4 social welfare centers, 4 hospitals, 5 dispensaries, 4 professional training centers, 4 schools for the physically and mentally challenged.